 ArtCenter’s Student Academic Policy Committee is chartered to review and propose changes to academic policy, which includes but is not limited to, student, enrollment, pedagogical and curricular issues.

-The committee is a recommending body made up of representatives of the Faculty Council, the Chairs Council, ArtCenter Student Government, Academic Affairs, Student Affairs, Enrolment Services, Financial Aid, Finance and other staff and/or faculty as necessary for specific issues.
+The committee is a recommending body made up of representatives of the Faculty Council, the Chairs Council, ArtCenter Student Government, Academic Affairs, Student Affairs, Enrollment Services, Financial Aid, Finance and other staff and/or faculty as necessary for specific issues.

 The Provost has final approval of all policies.